teekachu/100DaysOfSwift/README.md

 P6: Intro to autoLayout using both Visual Format Language , and Anchors.

 P7: Whitehouse Petitions app, intro to JSON parsing.
+(Included personal project " Me & You". )

 P8: Word-guessing game using buttons.
-Included personal project " Me & You".